 What is GSTR-9?

-GSTR-9 is the Annual Return that a registered taxpayer under GST needs to file once for each financial year.
+GSTR-9 is the Annual Return that a registered taxpayer under GST needs to file once for each financial year on the GST Portal.
 It comprises of details of sales, purchases, input tax credit, demand and refund.

 Who should file GSTR-9?